GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 ✓ Output formatting

-A successful test should produce a PDF where the SAP business data is correctly displayed according to the designed Adobe form template.
+A successful test should produce a PDF where the SAP business data is correctly displayed according to the designed Adobe Form template.

 🐛 Troubleshooting

-If the form does not generate the expected output, check the following:

-Form does not open
+Form Does Not Open

 Verify that the Adobe Form and its associated objects are correctly activated.

-Fields are empty
+Fields Are Empty

-Check the mapping between the ABAP data structure, form interface, and Adobe form fields.
+Check the mapping between:

+ABAP Data Structure
+        ↓
+Form Interface
+        ↓
+Adobe Form Fields

-Incorrect data
+Incorrect Data

-Debug the ABAP program and verify that the correct values are being passed to the form interface.
+Debug the ABAP program and verify that the correct values are being passed to the Form Interface.

-Layout problems
+Layout Problems

 Open the template in Adobe LiveCycle Designer and check: